 Some of my favorites include:

-Taste of Home - cheaper price, lots of recipes!
+Taste of Home

 2. Create a Pinterest Account.
 This is my most recent supplier of new recipes to try.
 I use it more than anything right now because you don't even have to look for recipes, they just pop up if you are subscribed to the right people's feeds!
 Here is the link to my Pinterest Recipe board if you want to follow it.